rdeangel/wlc_guest_user_creator/README.md

 	pip install numpy
 	pip install configparser
 	pip install pytz
-	...maybe more or less package installation are required depending on your installation of python3
+	...maybe more or less packages installation are required depending on your installation of python3